Georg Stiernhielm: Career

+Death

+He died in Stockholm on 22 April 1672.
+After his death there were disputes between the heirs.
+The funeral took place in June 1674.
+His remains were for 16 years in Klara church in Stockholm and were then taken to Sånga church.
+In 1799 the coffin was taken up and placed in the material shed.
+It was stolen from there in 1835.
+In 1791, the Swedish Academy awarded him a medal.
+On his tombstone is written "Vixit, dum vixit, laetus.", which means: "He lived happily, as long as he lived."

 Works

 He was a pioneer of linguistics, and even if many of his conclusions later proved wrong they were accepted by his contemporaries.
 Stiernhielm tried to prove that Gothic, which he equated with Old Norse was the origin of all languages, and that the Nordic countries were vagina gentium, the human birthplace.

 His most famous work is "Hercules", an epic poem in hexameter, about how Hercules in his youth is being tempted by Fru Lusta ("Mrs. Lust") and her daughters to choose an immoral lifestyle for his future.
 The allegory, known as Hercules at the crossroads, can be traced back to the Athenian sophist Prodicus of Ceos, as preserved in Xenophon.

 Stiernhielm was the first Swedish poet to apply the verse meters of antique poets to the Swedish language, modifying their principle of long and short syllables to a principle of stressed and unstressed syllables, which better suits the phonology of Swedish, using ideas first developed by Martin Opitz and later theoretically applied to Swedish by Andreas Arvidi.
 This made him known as "the father of Swedish poetry".
 His Musæ Suethizantes of 1668 is held to be the first important Swedish book of poetry.